Please click on the next items for details:

 name in the stock list.

-** Description and photographs can be found by clicking on this name in the "Bamboo Stock List"
+**A description and photographs can be found by clicking on each name in the "Bamboo Stock List"

-The flowers appear in early spring and closely resemble those of grasses.
-The normal foliage gradually disappears, leaving only brown remnants of the flowers, inside which seeds can sometimes be found during the summer.
+The flowers of bamboos appear in early spring and closely resemble those of grasses.
+Usually the normal foliage gradually disappears, leaving only brown remnants of the flowers, inside which seeds can sometimes be found during the summer.
 There is no effective remedial treatment and some species may exhaust their reserves by flowering for several years and then die as a result.

-Because bamboos are propagated by division, each plant of the same clone is genetically the same age and their internal clock governing the flowering date will be set to the same year regardless of whether it has been growing in a garden for fifty years or has recently been purchased as a small plant..
+Because bamboos are propagated by division, each plant of the same clone is genetically the same age and their internal clock governing the flowering date will be set to the same year regardless of whether it has been growing in a garden for fifty years or has recently been purchased as a small plant.
+For this reason, it may be advisable to use more than one species when planting a screen.

 What to do if your plant has flowered

-One solution is to replace it with another species.
-In the case of Fargesia nitida, Fargesia murielae or its varieties would be a good choice and it is not expected to flower again for at least fifty years.
-Fargesia rufa and Fargesia drachocephala would also be good alternatives.
+One solution is to replace it with a similar species.
+In the case of Fargesia nitida, Fargesia murielae or its varieties made a good choice as having flowered around 1990/2000, it is not expected to flower again for at least fifty years.
+Fargesia rufa and Fargesia drachocephala were also good alternatives.

 The Giant Timber Bamboo